 - It allows the cast and crew to spend half their year in the real Deshaies.

-I visited the restaurant featured in the show, which, in real life, is called Restaurant “Le Madras.”
+I visited what I knew as Catherine’s Bar, the restaurant featured in the show, which, in real life, is Restaurant Le Madras.
 The wooden patio with a roof, right on the beach, was just as I “knew” it from the show.
 It looked just the same, if much less busy.

 It was quiet.

 Your mileage may vary, of course.
 I visited after “paradise season” was over, usually December to May.
 I don’t know how much busier the town gets when they’re filming.